longturn/freeciv21/docs/Contributing/visual-studio.rst

     :alt: GitHub Clone SSH

-Bring up Visual Studio.
+Open up Visual Studio.
+A menu will appear.
+Go to the very bottom right and click the link to :strong:`continue without code`.
 Select :menuselection:`View --> Terminal` to open a terminal in the IDE if one is not already shown at the bottom.
 Once you have the proper GitHub path, here is the command to clone the repository:

 .. code-block:: rst